Current: Variety interaction with Virus Yellows

 Project Summary

-This project will provide information to determine whether any current/future RL varieties respond differently to virus yellows infection (BMYV and BYV) and hence loose less relative yield, if such varieties cannot be protected by neonicotinoid seed treatments in the future.
+This project will provide information to determine whether any current/future RL varieties respond differently to virus yellows infection (BMYV and BYV) and hence lose less relative yield, if such varieties cannot be protected by neonicotinoid seed treatments in the future.
 These additional data will also help to improve the virus yellows-variety element of the current BeetGro yield model as currently these are based on average yield responses and are not variety specific.

 Main Objectives